slausmeister/AutoHDR/readme.md

 HDR technology is still in its early stages, so most displays do not support it yet.
 However, your phone might, as it typically offers the best display quality for the average consumer.
 Most laptops can not increase the brightness of a subset of pixels significantly without also increasing the brightness of dark parts.
 Therefore the bright parts of the HDR image are artificially darkened, destroying the HDR effect.

 The only problem with Adobe's HDR implementation is that the autosettings do not consider the expanded brightness space.
 They tend to compress the brightness scale down to the usual allowed brightness scale.
 Therefore the blinding sunset becomes just bright and the dark shadow becomes brighter.
-The whole image now seems as grey and if it were not using HDR.
+The whole image now seems as grey as if it were not using HDR.
 A photographer would now need to adjust every single setting to restore the HDR effect, negating the usefulness of the autosettings.

 <table>
   <tr>